argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 git config --list
 ```

-To see where the configuration is stored do and its values do:
+To see where the configuration is stored and its values do:
 ```bash
 git config --show-origin --list
 ```